Static Indeterminacy#

 As an example, we determine the external static indeterminacy of this structure.

-Split the structure into rigid parts that can rotate relative to each other when detached from the supports.
-Draw the free body diagram of these hinged parts.
+Split the structure into rigid parts that can rotate independently of each other when separated from the supports.
+Draw the free-body diagram of these hinged parts.
 The support reactions and any external forces act on these parts.
-At the hinged connection, there are two unknown forces: horizontal and vertical.
-These forces have equal and opposite reaction forces on the adjoining part.
+At the hinged connection, two unknown forces act: horizontal and vertical.
+These forces at the connection have an equal and opposite reaction force on the adjoining part.

 Example